Important Tax Deadlines 2026

 Underused Housing Tax (UHT)

-If you’re an affected owner of residential property in Canada, you must file a separate UHT return by April 30, 2024, for each property you owned on December 31 of the 2022 and 2023 calendar years to avoid penalties and interest.
+If you’re an affected owner of residential property in Canada, you must file a separate Underused Housing Tax (UHT) return for each applicable calendar year in which you owned property, by April 30, 2026, to avoid penalties and interest.

 Corporation Income Tax